 The training structure follows the RCRC Movement’s standards.
 It aims to ensure a common understanding of our work and compliance with the Fundamental Principles, and to mitigate security risks.

-Everyone who meets the requirements of the respective training course, has minimum of two years working experience and is interested in the humanitarian work of the RCRC Movement.
+Everyone who meets the requirements of the respective training course, has an expertise in a humanitarian profile of relevance to GRC (please see pools below), as well as several years of working experience in the respective field.

 To apply for a training and to become part of the Surge Roster, please visit our GRCReady website